SteeltoeOSS/Documentation/docs/docs/v4/management/threaddump.md

 # Thread Dump

 The Steeltoe Thread Dump endpoint can be used to generate a snapshot of information about all the threads in your application.
-That snapshot includes several bits of information for each thread, including the thread state, a stack trace, any monitor locks held by the thread, any monitor locks the thread is waiting for, and other details.
+Such a snapshot includes several bits of information per thread, including its ID, whether the thread is blocked, and its stack trace.

+> [!NOTE]
+> The logic used by this endpoint is similar to the [dotnet-stack](https://learn.microsoft.com/dotnet/core/diagnostics/dotnet-stack) tool.

 ## Configure Settings